What is an Irish Judgment?

 If you haven't paid a judgment

-You will need to contact the claimant.
+You will need to contact the plaintiff claimant.

 See our guide on Claimants.